ju-arroyom/mlops-zoomcamp-project-2025/README.md

 - Monitoring (Evidently + PostgreSQL + Streamlit)

 - Allow visibility of all of these components in FastAPI

+**Note** docker-compose is not run on detached mode with this make command, you will see the logs.

 After seeing this message on your terminal `trainer-1 exited with code 0`, please run